 Make it a Low-Carb Meal:

-For a low-carb meal, this Tapas Salad with Grilled Bell Peppers, Olives, and Capers would make a great small-plate side dish for something like Marinated Flank Steak, Sauteed Scallops with Garlic, or Grilled Garlic Chicken with Red Pepper-Aioli Sauce.
+For a low-carb meal, this Roasted Peppers Salad with Olives and Capers would make a great small-plate side dish for something like Marinated Grilled Flank Steak, Sauteed Scallops with Garlic, Grilled Boneless Pork Chops, or Grilled Garlic Chicken with Red Pepper-Aioli Sauce.

 More Recipes with Roasted Bell Peppers: